Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Introduction

 \section{Introduction}

 A famous result of Fontaine~\cite{FontainevariétésabéliennesurZ} states that no abelian variety defined over $\mathbb{Q}$ can have good reduction everywhere.
-In~ \cite{Mestre}, Mestre showed that this result could be obtained again by using explicit formulas due to Weil~\cite{Weilformulesexplicites}, which link exponential sums over primes with zeros of certain $L$-functions.
-This is done under the assumtion that these $L$-functions satisfy certain conditions: they can be extended meromorphically to the complex plane, and satisfy a functional equation (precise conditions will be given in Section 2.1).
-Using these formulas in the case of the $L$-function of abelian varieties, Mestre proved in \cite{Mestre} the following theorem:
+Mestre~\cite{Mestre} showed, under the assumption of standard conjectures that this result could be obtained again by using explicit formulas due to Weil~\cite{Weilformulesexplicites}, which relate exponential sums over primes with zeros of certain $L$-functions.
+More precisely this is done under the assumption that these $L$-functions satisfy certain conditions: they can be extended meromorphically to the complex plane, and satisfy a functional equation (precise conditions will be given in Section 2.1).
+Such function are said to be analytic $L$-functions.
+Applying these formulas to $L$-functions of abelian varieties, Mestre~\cite{Mestre} proved the following theorem:

-\begin{theorem*}[Mestre, Proposition p.~21] Any abelian variety over $\mathbb{Q}$ of dimension $g$, and whose $L$-function satisfies the conditions of Section2.1, has conductor greater than~$10.323^g$. \end{theorem*}

-In this paper, we show that the formulas used by Mestre can be refined, giving tighter bounds on the conductor of any elliptic curve over $\mathbb{Q}$ with prescribed bad reduction.
-Indeed, specifying the reduction type at small primes gives stronger bounds on the coefficients appearing in the explicit formulas than in the case of good reduction, as expected.
-In this direction we obtain similar bounds on the conductor of any abelian variety defined over a number field:
+\begin{theorem*}[Mestre, Proposition p.~21] Let $F(x)$ be a test function (see Definition \ref{test function}) and let $\lambda >0$ be a real number.
+Then there is a computable bound $B_M(F,\lambda)$ such that for any abelian variety over $\mathbb{Q}$ of dimension $g$ and conductor $N$, and whose $L$-function is an analytic $L$-function, we have \end{theorem*} For a particular choice of $\lambda$ and $F(x)$, Mestre obtained $B_M(F,\lambda) = 10.323$.
+In particular, this gives a conditional proof of Fontaine's result, under the standard conjecture that all abelian varieties over $\mathbb{Q}$ have analytic $L$-functions.
+This conjecture was proved in the case of elliptic curves as a corollary of Wiles' modularity theorem~\cite{Wilesmodularity}.